CYFERIOUS/NavExercise/README.md

 #### Desktop

 * On hover, Primary Navigation reverses color (white/magenta).
 OK
-* On click, if item contains a URL, Primary Navigation navigates to a new page.ok
+* On click, if item contains a URL, Primary Navigation navigates to a new page.OK
 * On click, if item contains other items, Secondary Navigation appears (see Desktop, Secondary Navigation).OK
 * Menu appears containing Secondary Navigation.OK
-* Translucent mask appears over content, behind menu.ok
+* Translucent mask appears over content, behind menu.OK
 * On hover in, Secondary Navigation changes color (magenta/light gray).OK
-* On click, Secondary navigates to a new page.ok
+* On click, Secondary navigates to a new page.OK
 * On click outside of menu, menu and mask are hidden.OK

 #### Mobile